bguspl/student-env-maker/BUILD.md

 Install from https://cli.github.com/

 **"Not authenticated with gh"**
-Run `gh auth login` and complete browser authentication
+Run `gh auth login --scopes "read:packages,write:packages,delete:packages"` and complete browser authentication

 **"Permission denied" or "write:packages scope required"**
-Your GitHub token needs the `write:packages` permission.
-Run `gh auth refresh -s write:packages` to add the required scope.
+Your GitHub token needs the correct package permissions.
+Run `gh auth refresh -s read:packages,write:packages,delete:packages` to add the required scopes.

 **"unknown flag: --name" when creating the builder**
 Docker Buildx is missing or comes from a broken desktop symlink.
 The build script now auto-installs it into `~/.docker/cli-plugins/docker-buildx`, but if the download fails make sure `curl` is available and rerun the script.